 Transmuting to a reference without an explicitly provided lifetime produces an unbounded lifetime.

 When transmuting between different compound types, you have to make sure they are laid out the same way!
-If layouts differ, the wrong fields are going to get filled with the wrong data, which will make you unhappy and can also be UB (see above).
+If layouts differ, the wrong fields are going to get filled with the wrong data, which will make you unhappy and can also be Undefined Behavior (see above).

 So how do you know if the layouts are the same?
 For